pksato/TL431-Circuits/README.md

 # TL431-Circuits
-Circuits using TL431 voltage regulator
+Collection of Circuits using TL431 voltage regulator